timathom/marc2linkedart/specs/md/concepts/notes_and_statements.md

 Brief texts that provide additional information about a resource, supplied by catalogers or transcribed from a resource.

-Notes and descriptive statements are collected within a`referred_to_by`array.
+Notes and descriptive statements are collected within a `referred_to_by` array.

-Nineteen note and statement types are currently mapped forLUX.
+Nineteen note and statement types are currently mapped for LUX.

 -   **[Abstract](../tasks/notes-and-statements/abstract.md)**
 Corresponds to the`520`note field in MARC.